course-dprep/Airbnb-Seasonalities/README.md

 Within the "gen" folder there are separate folders for the data preparation and the data analysis stages, as well as the final deliverable of the project; namely, "data-preparation", "analysis", and "paper".

-Any temporary files will be stored in "temp".

-Any final products from the various stages in the pipeline will be stored in the "output" folder.

-Any files related to issues with the data or the model estimation will be stored in the "audit folder".

 ### Repository structure

 	├── README.md